nipy/nilabels/README.md

 cd nilabels
 pip install -e .
 ```
-In development mode every change made to your local code will be directly affecting the libray installed in the python distribution
+In development mode every change made to your local code will be directly affecting the installed library
-without the need of reinstalling.
+without reinstalling.

 + Install python requirements in requirements.txt with